-Is there a Real Dr. Doolittle?
-Yes, there is.
-Welcome to our Show on Talking to the Animals

-Is there a Real Dr. Doolittle?
-Yes, there is!
-Welcome to our Show on Talking to the Animals!
-I want to teach you what I know so you can learn how to talk to your animals, why it’s important to hear your animals viewpoints and how reconnecting with animals makes you a better human.
+May I teach you what I know so you can learn how to talk to your animals?
+It’s important to hear and understand your animals viewpoints.
 Reconnecting with animals helps us be better humans, and is an exciting journey into Self, the nature and reality of our world.
-This is a spiritual journey taking a behind-the-scenes look at the complex interactions between all beings.
+This is a spiritual journey taking a behind-the-scenes deep dive into the complex interactions between all beings.
 Today I’m talking to Gayle Pruitt about canine nutrition.

-Gayle Pruitt has been a nutritionist/ chef for fifteen years, earning her Certified Nutritionist degree from the American Health Science University’s National Institute of Nutritional Education/NINE in 1996.
+She earned her Certified Nutritionist degree from the American Health Science University’s National Institute of Nutritional Education/NINE in 1996.
 Gayle conducts nutritional research where at present she focuses on human and canine nutrition with a specialty in digestive issues and disorders and also acts as a guest lecturer.
 Gayle was Executive Chef for MacNut Oil, a gourmet cooking oil company.
 She has worked as a Personal Chef, and owned and operated Fine Food Delivered, preparing and delivering unique meals for those with special dietary needs.

 She was the food writer for a Dallas based magazine Lifestyle Solutions.
 In addition, she has conducted cooking demonstrations in many cities across the country for national food shows involving gourmet products.
 And she’s been asked to film a pilot for a new show on cooking for dogs too that may easily wind up on one of the Food Networks (can’t say which one yet).

-What inspired your idea to write the Dog-Gone Good Cookbook?
+- What inspired your idea to write the Dog-Gone Good Cookbook?

-Is there any research on canines eating vegetables?
+- Is there any research on canines eating vegetables?

-Why did you include cooked, raw and even vegetarian food in your cookbook for dogs?
+- Why did you include cooked, raw and even vegetarian food in your cookbook for dogs?

-Do you have an easy, simple way for the people that think they don’t have time to prepare homemade food for their dogs to get started?
+- Do you have an easy, simple way for the people that think they don’t have time to prepare homemade food for their dogs to get started?